 AI has the potential to accelerate global efforts to protect the environment and conserve resources by detecting energy emission reductions, CO2 removal, helping develop greener transportation networks, monitoring deforestation, and predicting extreme weather conditions.
 Below mentioned are examples of how AI provides means to tackle the most pressing environmental challenges.

-- Use of machine learning to optimize energy generation and demand in real-time; better grid systems with increased predictability and increased efficiency, and use of renewable energy.
+- Use of machine learning to optimise energy generation and demand in real-time; better grid systems with increased predictability and increased efficiency, and use of renewable energy.

-- Smart sensors and meters can be deployed within buildings to collect data and monitoring, analyzing, and optimizing energy usage in buildings.
+- Smart sensors and meters can be deployed within buildings to collect data and monitoring, analysing, and optimising energy usage in buildings.